Logoi-Linguistics/Logoi-Linguistics/README.md

 Logoi would not exist without—and is therefore infinitely indebted to—Victoria.
 She held my hand and walked through Hell beside me at a time when the rest of the world treated me as they would a party clown.

-<a target="_blank" href="https://youtu.be/s-mOy8VUEBk">A Brief Comedy Sketch Concerning the Concept of Dansk Sprog, or "An Ode Vicarious to Language-in-Itself"</a>
+<a target="_blank" href="https://youtu.be/s-mOy8VUEBk">A Brief Comedy Sketch Concerning the Concept of Dansk, or "An Ode Vicarious to Language-in-Itself"</a>

 <hr>